jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

   --socket /run/jumpserver-pam/<configuration-id>/agent.sock
 ```

 Production applications should call the local confirmation endpoint automatically after validating a real connection and completing the switch.
 The command above is primarily for diagnostics and manual recovery.
-The Agent persists the confirmation locally first, then retries reporting it to Core through heartbeats, so a temporary Core outage does not require the application to confirm again.
+The Agent persists the confirmation locally first, reports it through the confirmation API, and retries during later reconciliation if Core is temporarily unavailable.

-A successful response contains `key`, `revision`, `account_id`, and `status: accepted`.
+A successful response contains `key`, `revision`, `account_id`, and `status: confirmed` (or `pending` while Core is unavailable).
 Confirmation is idempotent.
-Never confirm merely because a file was written, a service restarted, or a Webhook arrived.
+Never confirm merely because a file was written, a service restarted, or an event arrived.

 ## Complete example: rotate one credential

-Continue with the single-account rotation credential already connected above.
+Continue with the alternating rotation policy already connected above.

-1. Open the credential under **Application Management > Application Credentials** and select **Start rotation**.
+1. Open the policy under **PAM Integration > Credential Policies** and select **Start rotation**.
-2. Create the account password-change task when prompted.
-After saving, run it from the task list.
-3. Wait for the task to finish, return to the credential detail, and select **Check password-change result**.
-4. After a successful password change, JumpServer publishes a new credential revision.
-The Agent fetches and delivers it during its next synchronization.
-5. The application loads the new credential, validates a real connection, switches successfully, and confirms the actual `revision` returned by the file or local endpoint.
-6. Verify that every Agent instance is reported in the **Waiting for applications** section.
-7. Select **Continue rotation**.
-The flow is complete when the status becomes **Rotation completed**.
+2. JumpServer publishes the other account and sends `credential.updated`.
+3. Every enabled Agent instance fetches, delivers, and confirms that revision after the application switches successfully.
+4. After all participating instances confirm, create and run the password-change task for the account that was replaced.
+5. Check the password-change result.
+The other account remains active when the rotation completes; the next rotation switches in the opposite direction.

 Do not copy a revision from this document.
 Confirm the revision actually loaded by the application; the Agent rejects stale revisions.

 If password change fails before the password is modified, fix the network, port, or execution environment and select **Retry**.
 If the status is **Password verification required**, test the candidate credential from **Password change result** before continuing.

-### Dual-account rotation differences

-Dual-account rotation requires two application switches:

-1. JumpServer publishes the backup account and waits for every instance to load, validate, and confirm it.
-2. The primary account password can be changed only after every instance confirms the backup account.
-3. JumpServer publishes the primary account again after password change and waits for every instance to confirm it.
-4. Rotation completes after every instance switches back to the primary account.

-An enabled instance that is offline or has not confirmed the current revision blocks the next step.
+An enabled instance whose WebSocket is offline or that has not confirmed the target revision blocks password change.
 Give every application instance a stable, unique instance identifier.

 ## Agent local endpoints